ultimateBroK/ArchEclipse/README.md

 - User Icon is stored in `$HOME/.face.icon`
 - Press `SUPER + w` to select the wallpaper you like
 - Custom wallpapers should be added in `$HOME/.config/wallpapers/custom`
+- Custom hyprland configuration should be put in `$HOME/.config/hypr/configs/custom`
 - Most functionalities have associated [keybinds](https://github.com/AymanLyesri/hyprland-conf/blob/master/.config/hypr/configs/keybinds.conf).
 Check them out!

 > **Important**: If you encounter any problems, no matter how small, please feel free to open an issue.
 I’m happy to help! :)